Science tells us the next 10 years will be the defining decade for dramatic emissions reductions to limit the worst impacts of climate change.

 In 2021, we supported carbon removal projects in Kenya and Mexico that represent more than 200,000 tons of carbon sequestration via forests and soil.

 Going forward our contribution to the Frontier advance market commitment will help catalyze a market for technological carbon removal credits and unlock the opportunity to learn from global scientific leaders on emerging carbon removal technologies.

 It is estimated that nearly 2 billion adults know little to nothing about climate change.
 At the same time, misinformation about climate change continues to spread both online and offline.

-Building the Metaverse
+Building the metaverse

-Last year, we introduced Meta, which brings together our apps and technologies under one new company brand.
+In 2021, we introduced Meta, which brings together our apps and technologies under one new company brand.
 The metaverse is an immersive, embodied successor to the mobile internet.

 We are developing exciting new technologies that will help people connect and explore in the metaverse, including our Virtual Reality (VR), Augmented Reality (AR) and Wearable hardware technologies and devices.